Remi-Coulom/joedb/doc/source/vectors.rst

 The joedb compiler currently offers two options for storing a table:

 - ``freedom_keeper`` is the default.
 It stores tables in a vector of structs, with a boolean flag indicating whether each row is free or not.
 In addition, two linked lists of free and occupied rows are maintained.
 - ``vector`` also stores the table in a vector, but does not allow holes.
-So there is no need to keep track of which row is free or not.
-When using the ``vector`` storage option, it is not possible to delete anything in this table.
+There is no need to keep track of which row is free or not: all the rows are used.
+When using the ``vector`` storage option, it is not possible to delete anything in the table.
 The ``vector`` storage option is less flexible, but has better speed and memory usage.

 It is possible to set the storage option of the table in the joedbc file with this syntax: